Huanz86251/creative-mobile-application-project/README.md

 - Demonstrate state management with Redux Toolkit, persistence (AsyncStorage), REST integration, device APIs, and EAS deployment.
 - Implement **≥ 2 advanced features**: target **Authentication** and **Offline Support**.
 - Deliver a GitHub repo with README, a short demo video, and an in-class presentation.
+We will use Expo to manage different pages, use Hooks to pass data between different pages, navigate to specific pages through Expo Router, use expo-sqlite to build a local song database and perform song searches, use Redux Toolkit for player queues, playback status and user information management, use expo-notifications to send daily song recommendations to users, use AudD as an API for listening to songs and identifying them, use expo-av to play songs and support background playback, and use Firebase to manage users.
 ## Features
 - **Browse & Search** playlists/tracks (API-backed metadata).
 - **Now Playing** + **Mini Player** (play/pause/seek, basic queue, repeat/shuffle minimal).